hankertrix/augment-command.yazi/README.md

   contain only one subdirectory when entering directories.
   This can be turned off by setting `skip_single_subdirectory_on_enter` to `false` in the configuration.
+- `--smart` flag to use one command to `enter` directories and `open` files.
+  This flag will cause the `enter` command to call the `open` command when the selected items or the hovered item is a file, even when `smart_enter` is set to `false`.
+  This allows you to set a key to use this behaviour with the `enter` command instead of using it for every `enter` command.
 - `--no-skip` flag.
 It stops the plugin from skipping directories that contain only one subdirectory when entering directories, even when `skip_single_subdirectory_on_enter` is set to `true`.